IanLuan/pyvid/README.md

 # pyvid
-Web App for scheduling covid tests made with Python/Django and PostgreSQL
+Web App for scheduling covid tests made with Python/Django and PostgreSQL.
+Back-end only.